TOPFORMER: Topology-Aware Authorship Attribution of Deepfake Texts with Diverse Writing Styles: Ablation study

-TopRoBERTa\_{attn} uses the same architecture as TopRoBERTa\_{pool}, except we use the attention weights which is of size $Max\_length \times 768$ as input for the Topological layer.
-This technique is inspired by \cite{kushnareva2021artificial,perez2022topological} who use the directed and undirected graphs of the attention weights.
+\item \textbf{Attention weights}: We use the attention weights which is of size $Max\_length \times 768$ as input for the Topological layer.
+This technique is inspired by \citet{kushnareva2021artificial,perez2022topological}, who use threshold-guided directed and undirected graphs of the attention weights for binary classification.
 Thus, instead of increasing the computational cost by building graphs with the attention weights, we use the attention weights as input for extracting the TDA features.
-This technique provides a fairer comparison to TopRoBERTa\_{pool}.
+This technique provides a fairer comparison to \textit{{\sc {TopFormer}} (Ours)}.
+We will call the model using the attention weights - \textit{{\sc \textbf{TopFormer}}\_{attn}}.

-Finally, we compare the following models TopBERT\_{attn}, TopBERT\_{pool}, TopRoBERTa\_{attn}, and TopRoBERTa\_{pool}.
-All models use the same hyper-parameters and parameters reported in Section \ref{author_attrib}, except for TopRoBERTa\_{attn} for TuringBench in which we had to change the learning rate to $1e-5$ and batch size to 8 to achieve more stable results.